 With the tank lid off, flush your toilet and note the water height when it stops refilling.
 The water level in your toilet tank should be set to the fill line marked on the tank or the overflow tube.
 If the water level is set above the top of the overflow tube your toilet will run continuously.

 You can adjust the float height to change the water level as necessary.
-If the water level is okay and your toilet is still running, you likely need a new flapper.
+If the water level is okay and your toilet is still running, you likely need to check the flapper.

 Check the flapper